 viii The ratification of the New York Convention

 On 7 July 2011, Liechtenstein ratified the New York Convention.
 It entered into force on 5 October 2011.
-Liechtenstein's neighbouring countries, Austria and Switzerland, both of which host important arbitration centres, had acceded to the Convention in 1961 and 1965, respectively.
-By acceding to the New York Convention, Liechtenstein sought to make itself more attractive as a seat for arbitral proceedings, in particular given its other competitive advantages.23
+Liechtenstein's neighbouring countries, Austria and Switzerland, both of which host important arbitration centres, had already acceded to the Convention in 1961 and 1965, respectively.
+By acceding to the New York Convention, Liechtenstein sought to become more attractive as a seat for arbitral proceedings, in particular given its other competitive advantages.19

 Liechtenstein has, however, made a reservation in the context of its accession to the Convention in that it will only apply the Convention to the recognition and enforcement of arbitral awards that were made in another contracting state on the basis of reciprocity.
 As long as the condition of reciprocity is fulfilled, Liechtenstein will recognise and enforce arbitral awards made in another contracting state irrespective of whether the substance of the underlying dispute was of a commercial or non-commercial nature.